Effective starting: May 1st, 2018

 20.2.
 Governing Law; Jurisdiction

-This Agreement will be governed by and construed in accordance with the applicable laws of the Province of Quebec, Canada, without giving effect to the principles of that Province relating to conflicts of laws.
-Each party irrevocably agrees that any legal action, suit or proceeding that is not otherwise subject to the arbitration provisions of Section 20.1 (Dispute Resolution; Arbitration) must be brought solely and exclusively in, and will be subject to the service of process and other applicable procedural rules of, the State or Federal court in Montreal, Quebec, Canada, and each party irrevocably submits to the sole and exclusive personal jurisdiction of the courts in Montreal, Quebec, Canada, generally and unconditionally, with respect to any action, suit or proceeding brought by it or against it by the other party.
+This Agreement will be governed by and construed in accordance with the applicable laws of the State of New York without giving effect to the principles of that State relating to conflicts of laws.
+Each party irrevocably agrees that any legal action, suit or proceeding that is not otherwise subject to the arbitration provisions of Section 20.1 (Dispute Resolution; Arbitration) must be brought solely and exclusively in, and will be subject to the service of process and other applicable procedural rules of, the State or Federal court in New York, NY, USA, and each party irrevocably submits to the sole and exclusive personal jurisdiction of the courts in New York, NY, USA, generally and unconditionally, with respect to any action, suit or proceeding brought by it or against it by the other party.
 Notwithstanding the foregoing, Modulus Data may bring a claim for equitable relief in any court with proper jurisdiction.

 20.3.
 Injunctive Relief; Enforcement